Happy Jolebration Day!

 Most cats would love having a private salon all to themselves.
 And Omega did seem to love the room.
 But she would fertilize it so thoroughly that Jo and I were forced to tie bandanas around our noses and mouths to block out the fumes upon entering the room to clean it.

 Jo and I were distraught.
 We tried everything we could think of to help our fur baby get over the runs.
 She remained scrawny and sickly and all that we had left at our disposal was prayer.
 Somehow, she (and we) survived the school term and that summer I asked my mom to cat-sit because, as we all know, that's what moms are for.
 Thank God I did, for it was my mother who discovered the hidden source of Omega's bowel distress.

-Mom only had Omega for a week or two when she accidentally caused a fecal incident (the cat's, not someone else's) because she rolled up a newspaper.
+Mom only had Omega for a week or two when she accidentally caused a fecal incident (the cat's, not someone else's) because she rolled up a newspaper to put in the trash.
 The cat was standing nearby and crapped right on the spot.
 Case solved!
 My mother instantly deduced that Omega's original owner must have used a rolled-up newspaper to whack her when she was a small kitten and she had been terrified of newspapers ever since.
 (Or maybe she just got stressed out by reading the news.
 Who doesn't?)